kodecocodes/vt_android_mvvm/v1/for_instructor/08-saving-to-the-repository.markdown

   }
 ```

-We have a condition that none of intelligence, strength, endurance and drawable can be zero, and the name cannot be empty.
+We have a condition that none of intelligence, strength, endurance or drawable can be zero, and the name cannot be empty.

 Add a saveCreature() method to the viewmodel that calls canSaveCreature() and saves the creature to the repository if the creature can be saved.